Yuchong-Geng/Yuchong-Geng.github.io/_projects/project-1.md

 - Motion Planning
 - Control

-This project include both theoretical analysis/calculation and associated programming sections.
+This project includes both theoretical analysis/calculation and associated programming sections.
 All codes are written in Python.
 Github repo for this project is kept private due to course policy.